 Status: Active.
 An outreach session was held in June.
-Sungate Engineering will be pursuing additional studies of a catchment between Hillsborough Rd. and West Main Street with known drainage issues.
-Staff have worked with a nonprofit, the Center for Neighborhood Technology, to scope out a proposed neighborhood outreach and engagement pilot project ("RainReady") to assist with neighborhood preparedness and resilience to flooding and drainage concerns.
+Sungate Engineering is pursuing additional studies of a catchment between Hillsborough Rd. and West Main Street with known drainage issues.
+The contract with the Center for Neighborhood Technology to assist with neighborhood preparedness and resilience to flooding and drainage concerns has been executed.

-Fiscal and Staffing Considerations: Sungate's work will cost \$16.5k and the Center for Neighborhood Technology's work, if approved, will cost \$25k.
-There could be an implementation cost as a result of these projects.
+Fiscal and Staffing Considerations: Sungate's work will cost \$16.5k and the Center for Neighborhood Technology's work will cost \$25k.
+There could be further implementation costs as a result of these projects.
 There will be a staff impact with overseeing the work.